dmitsf/GOT/README.md

 Includes ParGenFS and related algorithms implementation.

-Read more in the recent article: https://doi.org/10.1016/j.ins.2019.09.082
+Read more about the algorithm and the related definitions in the recent article: https://doi.org/10.1016/j.ins.2019.09.082

 See related documentation here: https://got-docs.readthedocs.io/

 # Installation

-Download the repository and run from the repository folder:
+For basic usage you may skip the installation: it will be sufficient to clone the repository and run programs form the repository folder.

+If you would like to import GOT modules in your Python code, you may install the package.
+To install, you should run from the repository folder:

 ```
 [sudo] python3 setup.py install
 ```

+The install command may be slightly different - this depends on your Python interpreter setup.

+# Requirements

 For visualization you should install ete3 package (http://etetoolkit.org/download/):